Want to Become a Real Estate Photographer? Here’s Exactly How to Start (Without Fancy Gear or Big Clients)

 6. Build a Simple Portfolio Site

 Now it’s time to show off your work professionally.
-Don’t just post everything on Instagram and call it a day – create a clean, dedicated portfolio website.
+Don’t just post everything on Instagram and call it a day; instead, create a clean, dedicated portfolio website.

 📱 Make sure it’s mobile-friendly (a lot of clients will view it on their phone).